 Jesus Possesses the Keys of Hell and of Death

 John Edward and all other psychics and mediums cannot give assurance of the whereabouts or safety of even one person because their very foundation is wrong.
-Of such people, Jesus warned “Let them alone: they be blind leaders of the blind.
-And if the blind lead the blind, both shall fall into the ditch” (Matt 15:14).
-Jesus is the only person to whom we should go; he said of himself “I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death” (Rev 1:18).
+Of such people, Jesus warned “Let them alone; they are blind guides.
+And if a blind man leads a blind man, both will fall into a pit” (Matt 15:14).
+Jesus is the only person to whom we should go; he said of himself “I am the first and the last, and the living one; I died, and behold I am alive for evermore, and I have the keys of Death and Hades” (Rev 1:18).

 The living know that they must die,

 But all the dead unconscious lie;

 Their powers of thought and sense are gone,